JohnCloudOps/Using-WBS-in-MS-Project-to-Structure-Your-Gantt-Chart/README.md

 Go Live
 Post-Implementation Review

-# Step 3 -  Add Duration as show in the image
+# Step 3 -  Add Duration as shown in the image

 # Step 4